SajidRaza6392/collectiv-ai-app-chain/docs/02-architecture.md

   - test basic transactions and governance flows
   - connect the CollectiVAI App to a running chain
   - experiment with roles and participation models

+The first long-running devnet is planned to run on **cloud / VPS servers in the EU**, e.g.:

+- 2–3 validator + RPC nodes
+- region: EU-based data centres (e.g. Germany / Netherlands)

 Later phases may introduce: